sand4rt/csp/docs/decisions.md

 ### Decision

-[Zod](https://zod.dev) is used to describe validation and business rules instead of writing this manually in Plain Old JavaScript (POM).
+[Zod](https://zod.dev) is used to describe validation and business rules instead of writing this manually in Plain Old JavaScript Objects _(POJO)_.
 With Zod you write much less code and it will create better types.

 ### Consequences